 Visiting Artists Program

-In addition to ongoing interaction with department faculty, art & art history students learn from visiting professional artists.
+In addition to ongoing interaction with department faculty, Art & Visual Culture students learn from visiting professional artists.
 This important aspect of the program ranges from informal studio visits to formal lectures and studio critiques.

 In the fall of 2013 we welcomed artist and art historian, Roman Verostko.
 Born in Tarrs, a coal mining region of Western Pennsylvania, Verostko first studied illustration at the Art Institute of Pittsburgh.
 After graduating, Verostko took up philosophy at St Vincent College in Latrobe, Pennsylvania, before entering the seminary to study theology, eventually becoming a Benedictine monk.
 Verostko will share with LVC art students the ideas that dominated his practice as an artist over the last 66 years.
 He identifies “form-generating” ideas from early 20th Century pioneers of non-objective art that influenced his pre-algorist work.
 Verostko illustrates how those underlying concepts shaped his approach to structuring algorithms for creating art.
 The artist illustrates the transition from what he calls “art-idea guiding hand” to “art-idea guiding machine”.
 He